kadena-docs/kadena-docs/docs/smart-contracts/databases.md

 ### Select queries and performance

 You should note that when you write queries using the Pact `select` function, the `select` and `where` operations provide a streaming interface that applies filters to the specified table, then operates on the row set as a list data structure using [sort](/pact-5/general/sort) and other functions.
+Because of the computational overhead, you should avoid using `select` statements to work with on-chain data.

+Although it can be convenient to use select statements to retrieve data, you can often return the same results more efficiently using other functions.
-The following query selects `Programmers` with salaries >= 90000 and sorts by `age` in descending order:
+For example, the following query selects `Programmers` with salaries >= 90000 and sorts by `age` in descending order:

 ```pact
 (reverse (sort ['age]